Qortal/Brooklyn/Documentation/dev-tools/kunit/api/index.rst

 Documentation/dev-tools/kunit/api/test.rst

- - documents all of the standard testing API
+ - documents all of the standard testing API excluding mocking or mocking related features.